Disclosure: Our meal was complimentary. As always all thoughts and words are my own.

 We start the evening off enjoying the beautiful self-serve gin bar with just about every topping you could hope for.
 I pick and mix my drink with wild abandon and go for a bizarre selection of rhubarb gin with cucumber, ginger, mint and blackberries.
 Move over Pimms because this strange little concoction of mine turned out to be delicious!

 When I review food I try not to take the piss with ordering loads of expensive drinks.
-But on this ocassion, The Apple Tree were ever so keen to show of their high end wines, which now come with an incredible new syringe technology, allowing them to serve said wines by the glass as well.
+But on this ocassion, The Apple Tree were ever so keen to show off their high end wines, which now come with an incredible new syringe technology, allowing them to serve said wines by the glass as well.

 Our waitress insisted we try the Cabernet Sauvignon which was not only her favourite but one which the pub had been serving for years, claiming to love it so much that it would never be removed from the menu.

 At £60 a bottle it’s one best reserved for special occasions, and in my opinion (and the table’s) this wine was delicious.
 Complex, fruity and silky smooth.
 Just a touch of vanilla.
-It runs around the glass like oil.
-Absolutely every bit as special as it should for the price point.
+It flows around the glass like oil.
+Absolutely every bit as special as it should be for the price point.

-Starters are neatly divided on the menu into ‘Meat Free’, ‘Sea’ and ‘Land’ which I like because I usually head into a meal with an idea of how I want to kick off.
+Starters are neatly divided on the menu into ‘Meat Free’, ‘Sea’ and ‘Land’ which I liked because I usually head into a meal with an idea of how I want to kick off.
 It definitely helps with any indecision on what to have.

 Our chosen starters ranged from £5.75 – £11.95.